parthivrmenon/aws_saa/09b_aurora.md

 - auto replica scaling using CPU, Connection targets across heterogenous instances
 - Reader endpoint automatically extends to include new replicas

-Custom Endpoints
+## Aurora - Custom Endpoints
-- allows subset of instances to be defined as a custom DNS endpoint
+- allows a subset of cluster instances to be defined as a custom DNS endpoint
 - when using custom endpoints, reader endpoint is usually no longer used
 - eg: run analytical queries on specific (more optimized) replicas

-Aurora Serverless
+## Aurora Serverless
 - auto database instantiation and scaling based on actual usage
 - good for infrequent, intermittent, unpredictable workloads
 - no capacity planning needed
 - pay-per-second model (more cost-effective)
 - clients talk to "Proxy Fleet" (AWS managed proxy layer)

-Global Aurora
+## Global Aurora
 Aurora Cross Region Read Replicas
 - useful for disaster recovery
 - simple setup